aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 ## Overview

-This script takes you through adding **Third-Party authentication** to the API which you have already enabled for First-Party authentication.
+This script takes you through implementing **Third-Party authentication** to the API which you have already enabled for First-Party authentication.

 First Party Authentication means that we will only grant access to the authenticated parts of the API to a SPWA which has been **served from the same domain as the API**.
 In this case, that means the **SwaggerUI** you developed in the last script.